acg-data/bizgenius/replit.md

-# BizGenius - AI-Powered Business Planning Platform
+# myCEO - AI-Powered Business Planning Platform

 ## Overview
-BizGenius is a fullstack SaaS application that helps users turn their business ideas into complete business plans using AI.
+myCEO is a fullstack SaaS application that helps users turn their business ideas into complete business plans using AI.
+It features a neobrutalist design aesthetic with cyan accent colors and thick borders.

 ## Project Structure
 ```